songster-sa/aws-sw-arch-associate-notes/readme.md

 - **Aurora global db vs dynamo global tables**
   - AGD supports RPO RTO failover within seconds/minutes - single db across regions
   - DGT - writes in own region and then replicate/sync - costlier

+- AWS Cost Explorer Resource Optimization - helps you identify under-utilized EC2 instances
+- AWS Compute Optimizer - recommends optimal AWS Compute resources
+- All dependencies should be packaged together with code for lambda - or else use lambda layers if common / reusable
+- Amazon SageMaker helps data scientists and developers to prepare, build, train, and deploy high-quality machine learning (ML) models quickly
+- Amazon WorkSpaces is a managed, secure Desktop-as-a-Service (DaaS) solution
+- Amazon MQ = for msg broker - ActiveMQ - JMS, MQTT etc protocol

+- Event-bridge = use for third-party SaaS integration - async decouple
+- AWS Snowball Edge Storage Optimized and AWS Snowball Edge Compute Optimized offer the storage clustering feature

+- DR scenario - pilot light (minimal, critical), multi-site, warm-standby (scaled down version), backup-restore

+- Amazon QuickSight vs Athena - QS is for visual rep but not powerful query tool like athena
+- AWS WAF is tightly integrated with Amazon CloudFront and the ALB

+- Amazon Redshift Spectrum - query and retrieve structured and semistructured data from S3 without having to load the data into Redshift
+- ALB cannot use EC2 based health checks.
+ALB will have to use its own defined health check logic.
+  - best is for both ALB and ASG to use ALB's check only then.

+## DB differences
+- multi az
+  - high availability
+  - non-aurora is synchronous, aurora is async
+  - non-aurora only primary instance is active , aurora all instances are active
+  - non-aurora automated backups are taken from standby
+  - atleast 2 az per region
+  - non-aurora DB engine updates happen on primary , aurora happens on all
+  - non-aurora automatic failover to standby
+  - CNAME record gets updated on failover - access URL remains same
+- multi region
+  - disaster recovery and local performance
+  - async
+  - all regions accessible and can be used for reads
+  - each region has its own backups, own multi az deployment
+  - non-aurora DB engine updates are independent in each region , aurora happens on all
+  - in aurora u can make it master on failover
+- read replica
+  - scalability, performance
+  - async
+  - all accessible and can be used for reads
+  - no backups taken by default
+  - can be same az, cross az, cross region
+  - non-aurora DB engine updates are independent of source , aurora happens on all
+  - can manually promote to standalone db or primary instance on failover